-To be an HVAC engineer, get a bachelor's degree, usually in mechanical engineering.
-You’ll study subjects including math, science, and computer skills—and you will need to enjoy these topics to succeed in the field.
-You'll also study the many different types of HVAC structures and technologies.
-You’ll walk away knowing what each building needs, and how to deal with any exceptions or odd situations that come up.
+To be an HVAC engineer, you will usually need a bachelor's degree in mechanical engineering.
+The subjects you study will include math, science, and computer skills — all of which you will need to find success in the field.
+You will also study different HVAC structures and technologies.

-In addition to your degree, you will need to do continuing education and get certified.
+In addition to your degree, you will need to earn your certification, and enroll in continuing education.
 The American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) provides several training courses in HVAC design and operations that you will want to take.
-You'll likely need an ASHRAE certification if you go into something specialized—such as performance management—or if you plan to work in healthcare facilities only.
+You'll likely need an ASHRAE certification if you pursue a specialty — such as performance management — or if you plan to work in healthcare facilities.

 Developing Other Skills

 While knowledge is a necessity, it is equally important for engineers to maintain their skill set.
 Creativity will help you with planning, design, and problem solving.
 Every system layout will present different challenges, and you need to develop the most efficient solution.
 Accuracy when planning and implementing is also vital to the system working correctly.